sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 ### Repository

-A Repository class should only see DataSource classes.
+A Repository class should only see DataSource classes: Repository -> DataSource.

 #### [GUIDELINE] Data processing for the Domain layer